-These prescription sleep medications, such as Ambien, Sonata, and Lunesta, aren’t associated with the rebound phenomenon seen with benzodiazepines.
+These prescription sleep medications, such as Ambien, Sonata, Lunesta, and Zopiclone aren’t associated with the rebound phenomenon seen with benzodiazepines.
 But the FDA has warned that “rare but serious injuries” have happened in people taking them, resulting from "complex sleep behaviors'' such as sleepwalking and sleep driving.

 Orexin receptor antagonists

 Orexins are chemicals involved in regulating the sleep-wake cycle, helping keep you awake.
 This type of drug changes the action of orexin in the brain.
-The only approved drug in this class is Belsomra.
+Drugs in this class include Belsomra, Dayvigo, and Quviviq.

 If you have circadian rhythm disorder because of shift work, your doctor may prescribe this stimulant.
 You take it an hour before the start of the work shift to feel more awake.